Leading listed realtors see a boom in pre-sales in FY24

 Robust sales

-Housing sales in FY24 for the industry as a whole crossed 1 billion square feet, with 20 per cent growth on year.
+Housing sales in FY24 for the industry as a whole crossed 1 billion square feet, with 20 per cent growth year-on-year (y-o-y).
 This has come at a time of elevated mortgage rates and higher home prices.
 The Reserve Bank of India has held key lending rate steady for a year now at 6.5 per cent and housing prices have increased in FY24 by over a tenth.

 Almost all the companies comfortably achieved their sales targets for the last financial year and some of them overshot it as demand kept up ahead of supply.
 Mumbai-based Godrej Properties in Mumbai and Bengaluru-based Prestige Estates Projects were far ahead of the competition.